-The main strategic risks currently identified are the sustainability of the current business model given the low interest rate environment and restrictions on premium adjustments.
+The main strategic risks currently identified are:

+- the sustainability of the current business model given the low interest rate environment and restrictions on premium adjustments. - The implementation of digitalisation (i.e. online platforms) and quick response time to react to changed market environment and customer expectations.